-- 1. Students Consequences and appropriate remedial action for a student found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
+- Students Consequences and appropriate remedial action for a student found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation shall be in accordance with this Policy and Policy 5600 (Code of Conduct) and may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
 18A:37-1 et seq., Discipline of Students and as set forth in N.J.A.C.
 6A:16-7.2, Short-term Suspensions, N.J.A.C.
 6A:16-7, Long-term Suspensions and N.J.A.C.
-6A:16-7.5, Expulsions and those listed and described in the Consequences and Appropriate Remedial Actions section of this Policy. - School Employees Consequences and appropriate remedial action for a school employee or contracted service provider who has contact with students found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could entail discipline in accordance with district policies, procedures, and agreements which may include, but not be limited to, reprimand, suspension, increment withholding, or termination, and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.

-Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications.

-- Visitors or Volunteers Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could be determined by the school administrator after consideration of the nature, severity, and circumstances of the act, including law enforcement reports or other legal actions, removal of buildings or grounds privileges, or prohibiting contact with students or the provision of student services.
-Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications. - K. Harassment, Intimidation, and Bullying Policy Publication and Dissemination
+6A:16-7.5, Expulsions. - 2.
+School Employees Consequences and appropriate remedial action for a school employee or contracted service provider who has contact with students found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could entail discipline in accordance with district policies, procedures, and agreements which may include, but not be limited to, reprimand, suspension, increment withholding, or termination, and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.
+Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications. - 3.
+Visitors, Volunteers, or Members of Organizations associated with the District Consequences and appropriate remedial action for a visitor, volunteer, or member of any organization, group, association, or club which is associated with the District found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could be determined by the school administrator after consideration of the nature, severity, and circumstances of the act, including law enforcement reports or other legal actions, removal of buildings, grounds, or school-events privileges, or prohibiting contact with students or the provision of student services.
+Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications. - L. Harassment, Intimidation, and Bullying Policy Publication and Dissemination

 This Policy will be disseminated annually by the Superintendent to all school employees, contracted service providers who have contact with students, school volunteers, students, and parents who have children enrolled in a school in the district, along with a statement explaining the Policy applies to all acts of harassment, intimidation, or bullying, pursuant to N.J.S.A.
-18A:37-14 that occur on school property, at school-sponsored functions, or on a school bus and, as appropriate, acts that occur off school grounds.
+18A:37-14 that occur on school property, at school-sponsored functions, or on a school bus and, acts that occur off school grounds that substantially disrupts or interferes with the orderly operation of the school or the rights of other students.